kosl/ihipp-examples/docs/week1.md

 !gfortran hello_world.f90 -o hello_world.exe -fopenmp
 ~~~

 We used GNU C and Fortran compilers, `gcc` and `gfortran`, respectively, with the compiler flag `-fopenmp` to tell the compiler to take OpenMP directives into account.
-This flag is dependent on the compiler used, the following table shows which flags has to be used by typical compiler for Unix systems.
+This flag is dependent on the compiler used, the following table shows which flags has to be used by typical compilers for Unix systems.

 | Vendor | Compiler | Flag |
 | :--------------: | :--------------: |:--------------: |